RANDCorporation/DiscreteGraphAlgorithms.jl/README.md

 The code only needs a Graph to work off of.
 This can be loaded in a Julia session and converted to a `GraphWrapper`, or a `GraphWrapper` object can be created directly using `read_egl`.
 See `?read_egl` for information about arguments and keyword arguments.

-Example data--including the Krebs terrorist network (Krebs, CITE)--are included in this package
+Example data--including the Krebs terrorist network (Krebs, 2002)--are included in this package.

 ## Project information